SaeedehHeydarian/SaeedehHeydarian/README.md

 - 👋 Hi, I’m @SaeedehHeydarian
 - 👀 I’m interested in Data science
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning and Deep learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @heydariansaeede0@gmail.com